Difficulty: Medium, Asked-In: Amazon, Microsoft, Yahoo, Zoho, Visa

-Key takeaway: An excellent problem to learn problem solving using dynamic programming and space complexity optimization.
+Key takeaway: An excellent problem to learn problem solving using dynamic programming.

 Input: n = 3, W[] = [3, 1, 4], P[] = [25, 20, 20], C = 5